Subscribe to Body Moments Newsletter and get a FREE e-book!

 Sexuality Issues of the Groin Muscles and the Inner Thigh

 On a more serious note, the other issue that is intimately involved with the adductor muscles is the issue of sexuality.
 The movement of keeping the knees together is a sexually protective movement, especially for women, so this muscle area may hold special significance.
-Holding it all together now has an entirely new meaning if you are female.
-Chronically held, and tensed muscles of the inner thigh may have to do with issues of abuse and other sexuality issues.

 Since the groin muscles are connected to the pelvis and the pelvic floor, or the muscles surrounding the anus, urethra and vagina, if you have urinary issues, hemorrhoids, impotence, vaginal issues, or other sexuality issues, the inner thighs may also be affected.